 Nebraska workers' compensation rates are managed by the Nebraska Department of Insurance.
 Insurance companies are permitted to offer premium discounts and underwriting credits of up to 25% on a policy.
 That's why it's important to shop around for the best rates.

-Knowledgeable, independent agents with Trusted Choice® are always available to answer any questions you may have concerning Nebraska's workers' compensation laws and polices.
+Knowledgeable, independent insurance agents are always available to answer any questions you may have concerning Nebraska's workers' compensation laws and polices.
 These experienced agents can assist you in finding a number of quotes from a variety of insurance companies, enabling you to choose a policy with the most competitive rates.
 Contact a local agent today.